-Earn a bachelor's degree in communication studies—one of the degrees most sought after by employers—and prepare for a career in the ever-growing media landscape.
+Earn a bachelor's degree in communication studies and prepare for a career in the ever-growing media landscape.

 You’ll learn to apply communication theories to both personal and professional situations, developing the “soft skills” that workplaces demand, along with communication techniques.
 In addition, you’ll learn to work with individuals and groups professionally and manage communications within ethical, legal, and financial parameters.